 Set in tranquil countryside along the Cotswold Way, Hailes Abbey was founded by the Earl of Cornwall in 1246 and became one of the most renowned shrines in medieval England.
 Pilgrims came to see the Holy Blood of Hailes – allegedly a vial of Christ’s blood (though Henry VIII’s commissioners later decided it was actually duck’s blood).
 And although the abbey’s now in ruins, a museum shows you how lavish it would’ve been, with stories of misbehaving monks.

 Entry £7 adults/£6.30 concessions/£4.20 under 17s.
 Address: Hailes, Near Winchcombe, Gloucestershire GL54 5PB

 Originally the site of an important Cistersian Abbey, all that’s left now is this 15th-century gatehouse.
 With an ornate carved window, the gatehouse straddles a road running through the village of Kingswood.
 You can view it from outside or pick up a key to see the interiors.

 Free entry (interiors currently closed but normally open 10am-3.30pm).
 Address: Abbey Street, Kingswood, Wotton-Under-Edge, Gloucestershire GL12 8RA

 Minster Lovell Hall and Dovecote

-This manor house along the banks of the River Windrush was built in the 1430s for William, Baron of Lovell and Holand, who was one of the richest men in England at the time.
-But by the 18th century it had been abandoned, with most of the stone taken away to use in other buildings, leaving the manor a picturesque ruin with only the original dovecote in tact.
+This grand manor house along the banks of the River Windrush was built in the 1430s for William, Baron of Lovell and Holland, who was one of the richest men in England at the time.
+But by the 18th century it had been abandoned, with most of the stone taken away to use in other buildings, leaving Minster Lovell Hall a picturesque ruin with only the original dovecote in tact.

 Free entry.
 Address: Minster Lovell, Oxfordshire OX29 0RR